 In the wintertime, Prague’s hilltop castle, narrow cobbled streets and towering spires put on their winter charms.
 Guests of Four Seasons Hotel Prague can embark on a horse-drawn carriage ride to the traditional Christmas market stalls in Old Town Square, enjoying mulled wine and roasted chestnuts along the way.
-Chief Concierge Petr Zezula also recommends visiting the markets in the Vinohrady district for an authentic local experience.
+Concierge Stanislav Malek also recommends visiting the markets in the Vinohrady district for an authentic local experience.
 He advises those with an appetite to sample a trdelnik, “a delicious pastry made from fluffy dough and coated with cinnamon and sugar.”

 Four Seasons Hotel Prague